Saving All My Love for You: Europe

 The song also became a global hit, hitting number-one or the Top 10 in various countries around the world.

-In the United Kingdom, it entered the singles chart at number 60 on November 10, 1985.
+In the United Kingdom, it entered the UK singles chart at number 60 on November 10, 1985.
 The following week, it vaulted into the top forty at number 23, becoming Houston's first top 40 UK hit.
 It then shot to the top ten at number 9 in its third week, earning her first top ten single in the UK.
-Two weeks later, the song hit number-one on December 8, 1985, spending two weeks at the top.
+Two weeks later, the song hit number-one on December 8, 1985, replacing "I'm Your Man" by Wham! at the top spot, spending two weeks at the top.
 The single went on to become one of the top 25 best-selling singles of 1985 in the UK, and has since sold 740,000 copies.
 In 2012, Dan Lane of the Official Charts Company listed "Houston's Top 20 Biggest Selling Tracks in the UK to Date" and "Saving All My Love for You" was placed at number 3, only losing to "I Will Always Love You" and "I Wanna Dance with Somebody".
-It also topped the charts in Ireland, becoming her first chart-topper there as well.
+It also topped the Irish Singles Chart, becoming her first chart-topper there as well.

 The song was also a success in Switzerland, peaking at number 5, while in France, the song charted two times in different years.
 Firstly, the song charted when it was originally released in 1986, debuting at number 50 and peaking at number 11, while in 2012 (after Houston's death), the song peaked at number 39.
 In Austria, Germany, the Netherlands and Switzerland, it peaked inside the top twenty.
 In Norway and Iceland, it reached the top ten in both countries.
 The song also became Houston's first number one single in Luxembourg.
 As a result of the European success, it became Houston's first entry into the Eurochart Hot 100, peaking at number six in early 1986.